Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

+\paragraph{Point estimation.} We now focus our discussion on how to estimate the EGS racial disparities quantities in Section~\ref{sec:prelim}, which are based on three main estimands.
+First, all of the disparity measures involve the expected outcome for Black patients, $\mu^{1}_1$.
+We estimate this simply via the sample average outcome among Black patients: $\hat{\mu}_1^1 \equiv \frac{1}{n_1}\sum_{G_i = 1} Y_i$.
+Second, we are interested in estimating $\mu_{0}^{1_v}$, the expected outcome for white patients as-if the selected covariates $V$ followed the distribution of Black patients.
+In our analysis in Section~\ref{sec:results} we consider several different covariate sets: all patient-level covariates, all patient-level covariates and the hospital indicator, and outcome-allowable covariates only.
+We estimate this using the regularized KOB approach, using the empirical distribution of the Black patient population in place of the population distribution.

+Finally, we want to estimate the components of the disparity decompositions discussed in Section~\ref{sec:decompose}.
+For the stochastic intervention decomposition of \citet{jackson2020meaningful}, we want to estimate $\mu_1^{\mathcal{P}_{w|0}}$, the expected outcome for Black patients if, given outcome- and treatment-allowable covariates, Black patients had the same odds of receiving treatment as white patients.
+To estimate this via the regularized KOB approach, we again use the empirical distribution of the covariates among Black patients in place of the population distribution $P(X^y = x^y, X^w = x^w, X^n = x^n \mid G = 1)$.
+We then estimate $P(W = 1 \mid G = 0, X^y, X^w)$, the probability of receiving surgery for white patients given the allowable covariates, by fitting a logistic regression on a set of flexible features using the observed data for white patients.
+Combined, this gives us an estimate of the target distribution.
+We note that, unlike for the other targets estimands, we rely on parametric modeling to estimate key components of intervention-style estimands like this.

+For the unconditional decomposition of \citet{Yu2023_decomp}, we want to estimate $\mu_g^{wg}$, the expected outcome for group $g$ if everyone were to receive surgery decision $w$.
+Here we use the regularized KOB approach, re-weighting the observed patients of group $g$ with surgery decision $w$ towards the empirical distribution of the observed covariates for all patients of group $g$.
+We also estimate $p_g$, the proportion of patients in group $g$ receiving surgery, with the empirical average.

-To estimate the variance of $\hat{\mu}_0^1$, note that the variance term in Equation \eqref{eq:mse} involves the conditional variance of the outcome given the covariates (and hospital indicator).
-So, we begin by fitting a model for $m(x, 0)$, the conditional expected outcome for white patients given $X = (H, Z) = x$, on the white patient population to get estimates $\hat{m}(X_i, 0)$ for all white patients.
-Then we estimate the variance as
+\paragraph{Variance estimation.} Next we estimate the variance of these estimates.
+For $\hat{\mu}_1^1$, this is a simple average of observed outcomes, so we estimate the variance as $ \hat{V}_1^1 = \frac{1}{n_1^2}\sum_{G_i = 1} \left(Y_i - \hat{\mu}_1^1\right)^2. $ To estimate the variance of the other estimates, note that the variance term in Equation \eqref{eq:mse} involves the conditional variance of the outcome given the appropriate set of covariates.
+For each estimate we begin by fitting a model for the conditional expected outcome given the selected covariates $V$ and race $G$, $\hat{m}(v, g)$ and get the predicted value for each unit $\hat{m}_i = \hat{m}(V_i, G_i)$.
+We then estimate the variance as